Talking turkey! How the Thanksgiving bird got its name (and then lent it to film flops) - NewsBreak

 Talking turkey!
 How the Thanksgiving bird got its name (and then lent it to film flops)

 ( The Conversation ) – “Meleagris Gallopavo Day” is a bit of a mouthful.
-Which may be why this Thanksgiving, most people will opt for the less ornithologically precise “Turkey Day.”
+This may be why this Thanksgiving, most people will opt for the less ornithologically precise “Turkey Day.”

 And just as turkey is a versatile meat – think of those leftover options! – so too is the word “turkey,” which can refer to everything from the bird itself to a populous Eurasian country to movie flops .